Preventing Relapse

 - Not using coping skills to redirect thoughts or urges to use

-Seeking Support If You Experience Relapse
+Seeking Support After Relapse

 Support might include:

-- Beginning personal and/or group counseling
+- Beginning personal or group counseling

 - Remaining objective and honest about your situation